Chicago’s labor reform movements

 In a way that is because labor ultimately won.
 Once-radical ideas such as the 8-hour day came to seem as normal as sweat in August.
 Labor unions, in general, not only creased to be perceived as a threat to public order but have become among the staunchest backers of law and order, their members having risen to the status of middle class.
 No politician shrinks from honoring them these days; when the City of Chicago noted the centennial of Haymarket in 1986, the ceremonies were billed as a "celebration of the history and culture of working people" as if the issues of the 1870s were no longer relevant in the post-industrial economy.

 Typical was the law passed by the Illinois General Assembly making eight hours a legal day's work.
-It took effect in 1867, but it was at best a symbolic victory for labor.
-The new law allowed employers so many exemptions and exceptions so that hardly anyone worked only a 8-hour day.
+The statute took effect in 1867, but it was at best a symbolic victory for labor.
+The new law allowed employers so many exemptions and exceptions so that hardly anyone worked only an eight-hour day.
 Having agitated successfully to get such a law passed, workers in Chicago later that year agitated unsuccessfully to get employers to honor it.

 For a time, progressivism flowered even in the thin soil of the Illinois executive mansion.
 Gov. Richard Yates was no progressive, but he went along with a legislature that was, and signed in 1903 new laws that restricted child labor (to a mere 48 hours a week) and allowed municipalities to own and run street railways.
 Governors Deneen, Dunne, and Lowden—all Chicago men, who governed the state from 1904 until 1920—were progressive true-believers.
 In 1908, for instance, the Illinois Federation of Labor—hardly a bedrock of the state GOP—endorsed Republican Deneen, thanks to the impressive labor legislation he helped pass on the subjects of convict labor, mine safety, and protection of workers.
 A Workmen’s Compensation Act was passed in 1913, and workers issues were elevated to the cabinet level with the establishment in 1917 of the Illinois Department of Labor.

-The more radical thinkers among progressives sought not to regulate capitalism but to replace it.
-At its extreme, even the provision of utilities such as electricity and public transport—water and sewer always been public utilities since start of the modern city—that had been the province of private business were to be recast as public businesses, to be run by and for the people via a municipal socialism.
+The more radical thinkers among progressives sought not to regulate capitalism but to replace it with a sort of Socialism Lite.
+The provision of utilities such as drinking water, electricity, sewage disposal, and public transport which had been the province of private business were to be recast as public businesses, to be run by and for the people via municipal socialism.

 Through the 19th century and well into the 20th, the City of Chicago regulated its transit companies the way a fire department may be said to regulate a five-alarm fire.
-Through its franchise agreements the city always had burdened these firms with extra costs.
-They had to pay to maintain the streets as conditions of franchises and pay taxes (in the form of usurious tax on profits) and the costs of bribes (in the form either of cash for aldermen or patronage jobs for their supporters) needed to obtain those franchises.
+Transit companies had to pay to maintain the streets as conditions of franchises and pay taxes (in the form of usurious tax on profits) and the costs of bribes (in the form either of cash for aldermen or patronage jobs for their supporters) needed to obtain those franchises.

-The traction companies also had to fend off competition from phony traction companies with franchises granted to their politically connected operators.
-These were in effect shakedown schemes.
-Most of these paper companies were never intended to carry passengers, only to force the companies that did carry them to buy out the pretenders; one historian found that 126 street-railway companies had been incorporated in Chicago between 1860 and 1895.
+In addition to these added costs, the so-called traction companies had to fend off competition from phony traction companies with franchises granted to politically connected operators.
+These were in effect shakedown schemes, as most of these paper companies were never intended to carry passengers, only to force the companies that did carry them to buy out the pretenders; one historian found that 126 street-railway companies had been incorporated in Chicago between 1860 and 1895.

-To make ends meet, traction companies ignored maintenance and put off investing in up-to-date equipment.
+Competition between two streetcar firms with tracks running down the same streets was beneficial to riders, at least for a time, as competitors kept fares low to gain market share.
+But to make ends meet, traction companies ignored maintenance and put off investing in up-to-date equipment.
 Poor service—dirty unheated cars, unmet schedules— was a chronic complaint.
-And for fear of losing fares, the companies refused to link systems that would have made crosstown trips easier and cheaper.
+And for fear of losing fares paid by riders who had to transfer from one line to another on crosstown strips, the companies refused to link their systemsr.
 Pressure built for the city to enlarge its traditional regulatory brief beyond granting franchises and setting uneconomical (if popular) ceilings on fares.

 What the market made difficult, politics made nearly impossible.
 Bribes necessary to secure franchises added to the cost of doing business.
 The State of Illinois also shared the blame.
 The General Assembly made several grave errors in drawing up the rules by which transit companies could operate in Chicago—for instance, by dividing the city in two parts for franchise-awarding purposes, which made traveling across town on one line impossible.

 The Simon Legree of Chicago’s public transit of that day was Charles Yerkes, who then owned the streetcar companies that served the North and West sides.
 Yerkes was not just greedy, he was brazenly, arrogantly, avowedly greedy.
 Yerkes made even the aldermen of the day look like a bunch of Baptists on retreat.
-He had a taste for monopoly and financial tricks that would leave a CPA cross-eyed.
+He had a taste for monopoly and he resorted not only to bribery but blackmail to win votes on bills favorable to his interests (and usually against those of the riding public).
+His financial tricks left the sharpest CPA cross-eyed.
 Yerkes’ financial games meant that in 1899, the streetcar system owed some $40 million more than it worth—its debts being sufficient to build the whole system from scratch.
 (Chicago Union Traction, the former Yerkes system, would go bankrupt into in 1903.)

-In 1897, Yerkes supposedly handed out more than a million dollars in bribes—a tenth of that would have been enough—to win the more lucrative 50-year franchises for his streetcar lines.
+In 1897, Yerkes supposedly handed out more than a million dollars in bribes—a tenth of that would have been enough—to win from City Hall the more lucrative 50-year franchises for his streetcar lines.
 Public outrage followed, and Mayor Carter H. Harrison II vetoed the measure.
 The threat of an override bought by Yerkes loomed.
 A mob formed outside City Hall to make their views known to the aldermen.
 As Harold Ickes would recall it, “a group of citizens from the then 33d Ward, one of whose aldermen was wobbly, occupied conspicuous seats in the front row of the gallery from which they dangled a rope that ended in a significant slip noose.”
-The fear of public opinion—for a time—overwhelming even the aldermen’s greed meant that Yerkes could no longer do business in Chicago on terms he regarded as favorable, so he sold out and moved back to England.

-Private enterprise having failed, the solution seemed clear enough: cities to get into utility business to provide the public what had so quickly become an essential public service.
-A transit system run for the people and not for the boodlers and bribers seemed the answer to reformers like Mayor Dever, who insisted that "public property [the streets] should be utilized and operated by the public" without "special privileges" to any "private person."
+Private enterprise having failed to get Chicagoans where they needed to go quickly and affordably, the solution seemed clear enough: cities had to get into utility business to provide the public what had so quickly become an essential public service.
+A transit system run for the people and not for the boodlers and bribers seemed the answer to reformers like Mayor William Emmett Dever, who insisted that "public property [the streets] should be utilized and operated by the public" without "special privileges" to any "private person."
 The system was would be run for the benefit of the rider, who would be the owners as well.
 Money that be spent on dividends payments to shareholders would be passed on to citizen-owners in the form of lower rates.

 In both 1902 and 1904, the voters in advisory referenda overwhelmingly voted their endorsement of a takeover plan.
 The public might have liked it but courts didn’t.
-A franchise of Chicago City Railway, the sole non-Yerkes system, which was thought to have expired, was ruled valid by a federal court, which promised to make any public takeover vexingly complicated and effectively stymied it.
+A franchise of Chicago City Railway, the city's sole non-Yerkes system, was thought to have expired but was ruled valid by a federal court, which promised to make any public takeover vexingly complicated and effectively stymied it.

 Untying the legal knots of franchises was one problem.
 Financing was another.
 Paying for streetcars out of taxes politically impossible; money to build and improve system was to be obtained by issuing bonds against future fare revenues.
-The voters as usual were eager for improved service but not quite eager enough to finance it.
-State law required a 2/3 majority to approve such bonds, which referenda on the issues failed to get when they were put before voters in 1906.
+The voters as usual were eager for improved service but not quite eager enough to agree to finance it.
+State law required a two-thirds majority to approve such bonds, which referenda on the issues failed to win when they were put before voters in 1906.

 Reformers tried again in 1907 with a plan to give the city a street transit system that was privately owned and operated, partly financed by the public, and that offered provisions for improved public oversight to ensure service improvements.
 The necessary ordinances—known variously as the “traction ordinances” and the Settlement Ordinances—was approved by the City Council.
 Under the plan, the Chicago City Railway Company and Chicago Railways would be merged in 1913, and under that arrangement Chicago had the next few decades what many regarded as the finest streetcar system in the country.